 - Cash the check and pay the repair shop when you receive it.

-The claim check is from someone else’s insurance company
+The check is from a third-party claim

-The check is more than the repairs
+The claim check is more than the repairs

 What are the major differences between state laws?